codefox-inc/sparkn-contracts/README.md

 -   The contracts is created with the philosophy of "supporter first".

 If a contest is created and funded, there is no way to refund.
 All the funds belong to the persons who wants to help solve the problem, we call them "supporters".
+And there is a certain assets-locking period of time in which no one except the organizer can call and distribute the funds to the winners.

 -   SPARKN protocol consists of both web2 and web3, and the system can be upgraded in the future.
 Because the structure of the contracts are simple and straightforward, and at the same time, all contests have their own life cycle, it is easy to upgrade the system in the future.
 Once a contest's life cycle ends, we can decide to introduce new contests with any necessary upgrades from that point on.